Treats bone pain and other symptoms of Paget disease, hypercalcemia, or osteoporosis.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have low calcium levels in your blood (hypocalcemia).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have a low calcium level (hypocalcemia) or a vitamin D deficiency.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: